-Those who inherit variants in two genes, ADH1B and ADH1C that encodes ADH enzymes,can covert ethanol to acetaldehyde (first step of alcohol metabolism) at a faster rate.
-This increases the acetaldehyde levels before it can be cleared off ALDH in the second step of alcohol metabolism.
+Those who inherit variants in two genes, ADH1B and ADH1C (that encode ADH enzymes), convert ethanol to acetaldehyde (first step of alcohol metabolism) at a faster rate.
+This increases the acetaldehyde levels before it can be cleared off by ALDH, in the second step of alcohol metabolism.

 On the other hand, a variation in the ALDH2 gene, makes an enzyme with reduced activity.
-This makes the second step of metabolism slower than normal.
-But the consequence is the same as before – an accumulation of toxic acetaldehyde.
+So the second step of metabolism is slower than normal.
+However, the consequence is the same as before – an accumulation of toxic acetaldehyde.

-Symptoms of alcohol intolerance vary from person to person because of how genes are passed on.
+Symptoms of alcohol intolerance vary from person to person depending the genetic variants they inherit.
 For example, a person who inherits two ‘defective’ versions of the ADH1B gene will experience more severe symptoms, compared to someone with only one ‘defective’ copy.

-But, those with only one ‘defective’ version are at higher risk for alcohol-related complications, like an increased risk of cancer and heart disease, because the symptoms are often not severe enough to stop them from drinking.
+Since the symptoms are often not severe enough to stop them from drinking, those with only one ‘defective’ version are at higher risk for alcohol-related complications, like an increased risk of cancer and heart disease.

-The ALDH2 variant responsible for the alcohol flush reaction is most commonly found in people of East Asian descent.
+The alcohol flush reaction, most commonly found in people of East Asian descent, is the result of inheriting the ALDH2 variant.
 While turning red or appearing intoxicated after just one drink may seem like a social faux pas, the flush response can signal risks associated with drinking.